MMuflih-1/Learn-Anywhere-Anytime/README.md

 # Learn-Anywhere-Anytime

-This is a project for Software Engineering 1.
+This is our project for Software Engineering 1.
 Made by

 Mohammed Muflih AlMuflih 442017012